Master-Bilt® Refrigeration News & Product Information

 Serving healthy meals that kids will eat while staying within nutrition and budget guidelines poses enormous challenges for school foodservice personnel.
 Having the right equipment in the kitchen and on the serving lines can make a big difference in meeting these challenges.
 In this article, we’ll look at different pieces of refrigeration equipment and how they help solve the big issues like food safety, energy savings and space utilization.

 Perhaps no other piece of refrigeration equipment is more identified with schools than the milk cooler.
 For decades, schools have depended on these coolers to keep milk at a safe, consistent temperature.

 Even though you may be familiar with milk coolers, there are some features and benefits you may not have considered.
 For example, since the doors are likely going to be open for long periods at a time, you’ll need a powerful refrigeration system to ensure consistent cooling.
-Additionally, look for standard corner bumpers that add protection from daily usage as well as heavy-duty floor racks to hold up to the weight of all that stored milk.
+Additionally, look for standard corner bumpers that add protection from daily usage.
 Remember, for safety’s sake, make sure the doors fold back and lock.
 And, for the greatest efficiency, consider a dual access model which enables the serving of two lines at once.

 Walk-In Coolers & Freezers